GregAbram/ibex/README.md

 This repo contains tools for manipulating IBEX data.
 In general, these tools were developed to explore the representation of unreliability in the data using a 2D colormap.
 These tools are based on a Python class IBEX.
 Ancillary tools are contained in the colortools.py file.

+## Usage

+Basic usage is:

+1. Create ibex dataset from initial input CSV data
+2. Create 2D Colormap (see MkMap below)
+3. Run Viewer (see IBEX_Viewer below)

+To create a separate ibex dataset from the input .csv files (in a 'data' subdirectory, I used the following script:

+'''
+for i in `seq 2 6` ; do
+  Csv2Ibx data/*_${i}.csv a.ibx
+  HistoEq a.ibx flux b.ibx
+  RelativeError b.ibx flux flux_se c.ibx
+  BracketExposure c.ibx 3 13 0.2 d.ibx
+  BracketExposure d.ibx 3 100 0.6 esa_${i}.ibx
+  rm [abcd].ibx
+done
+'''

 ## IBEX Class

 The IBEX class represents an IBEX dataset.
 This includes a set of *timesteps*.
 Each timestep contains a set of *dependent variables*, defined as a 2D grid of scalar, floating point values, with one column for each unique longitude of the data and one row for each unique latitude.
 If a particular location is not found in the original data a value of 0 will be used.